Hybrid Memoised Wake-Sleep: Approximate Inference at the Discrete-Continuous Interface: Background

 \subsection{Memoised wake-sleep}

-Both \gls{ELBO}-based and wake-sleep based approaches to learning require re-solving the inference task by sampling from the recognition model $q_\phi(z \given x)$ at every learning iteration.
-This repeated sampling is computationally wasteful, especially when only a few latent configurations explain the data well. \glsreset{MWS}\Gls{MWS}~\citep{hewitt2020learning} extends wake-sleep by introducing a \emph{memory}---a set of $M$ unique discrete latent variables $\{z_d^m\}_{m = 1}^M$ for each data point $x$ which induces a variational distribution
+Both \gls{ELBO}-based and wake-sleep based approaches to learning require re-solving the inference task by sampling from the recognition model $q_\phi(z \given x)$ at every iteration.
+This repeated sampling can be wasteful, especially when only a few latent configurations explain the data well. \glsreset{MWS}\Gls{MWS}~\citep{hewitt2020learning} extends wake-sleep by introducing a \emph{memory}---a set of $M$ unique discrete latent variables $\{z_d^m\}_{m = 1}^M$ for each data point $x$ which induces a variational distribution

 consisting of a weighted set of delta masses $\delta_{z_d^m}$ centered on the memory elements (see also \cite{saeedi2017variational}).
 This variational distribution is proven to improve the evidence lower bound $\ELBO(x, p_\theta(z_d, x), q_{\textsc{mem}}(z_d \given x))$ (see Sec.
 3 of \citep{hewitt2020learning}) by a memory-update phase comprising (i) the proposal of $N$ new values $\{{z'}_d^n\}_{n = 1}^N \sim q_\phi(z_d \given x)$, (ii) retaining the best $M$ values from the union of the old memory elements and newly proposed values $\{z_d^m\}_{m = 1}^M \cup \{{z'}_d^n\}_{n = 1}^N$ scored by $p_\theta(z_d, x)$, and (iii) setting the weights to $\omega_m = p_\theta(z_d^m, x) / \sum_{i = 1}^M p_\theta(z_d^i, x)$.